zebmason/GoFRefactored/README.md

 DeepEnds takes an agnostic view as to how the dependencies originate.
 The libclang based parser does not differentiate between constructing classes by inheritance as opposed to composition, it also picks up usage within the contents of methods.
-So it is also agnostic to whether the code is object orientated, in fact the original C++ parser just parses the source files for include statements and nests the resulting nodes according to the corresponding Visual Studio filter.
+So it is also agnostic as to whether the code is object orientated, in fact the original C++ parser just parses the source files for include statements and nests the resulting nodes according to the corresponding Visual Studio filter.
 The include statement based parser is thus similar to the physical cycle based analysis of Bloomberg's waf verify tool.
 In fact if the levelization technique of John Lakos has been applied to the code then the libclang based parser will execute more swiftly.